 Our mobile technology, cloud computing, IoT-enabled devices and big data analytics help customers improve processes and create more value without using more resources.

-At the same time, we’re working across our products’ lifecycles, emphasising reuse, repair, remanufacturing and recyclability; sustainable material choices; energy efficiency; and software-defined devices.
+At the same time, we’re working across our products’ lifecycles, emphasizing reuse, repair, remanufacturing and recyclability; sustainable material choices; energy efficiency; and software-defined devices.

-We operate the world’s largest product takeback services, with operations in more than 75 countries and territories.
-We’ve created a growing closed-loop supply chain network for plastics and other materials.
-And we’re getting closer and closer to truly waste-free processes.
+We operate one of the industry's largest product recycling service, with operations in more than 70 countries and territories.
+We've created a growing closed-loop supply chain network for plastics and other materials.
+And we're getting closer and closer to truly waste-free processes.